fbpx

 Ethical Considerations and Best Practices

 As psychedelics grow in popularity for shamanic use, it is pertinent to remember how similar compounds have already been misused throughout history.
-The lessons learned have helped pave the way for better informed and regulated practices of psychedelic therapies administered legally by professionals certified to administer them under strict medical protocols.
-It is important to learn from this history going forward in order to treat these medicines with utmost respect while maximizing their therapeutic potential safely and responsibly in modern times.
+These lessons have laid the groundwork for more informed and controlled practices of legal, professional administrations of psychedelic therapies administered under strict medical protocols.
+The treatment of these medicines concerning this history should be learned to date to maximize their therapeutic potential safely and responsibly in these modern times.

 The Role of Psychedelics in Shaping Changing Shamanic Practices.